cristianovagos/girs-redis/main/README.md

 provide the same benefits of Redis Sentinel, but with the powerful capabilities of this tool, while having multiple Master and Slave instances working.

-HAProxy was added to the architecture to perform load balancing among the Redis Cluster Masters in a roundrobin fashion, so for each client connection HAProxy will select one of the Masters for client connection.
+HAProxy and keepalived were added to the architecture to perform load balancing among the cluster. keepalived does layer 3/4 load balancing, while having HAProxy choosing the Redis Cluster Masters in a roundrobin fashion, so for each client connection HAProxy will select one of the Masters for client connection.
 In that way we offer a single point of access for client connection to the Redis Cluster.
 HAProxy also provides a stats page that may be useful for real-time monitoring of the Redis Cluster nodes status.

-This way we have a more complete architecture, so we prefer this approach.

 ### How to run

-Install Docker and docker-machine
+Install Docker, docker-machine and Vagrant (virtualbox may also be needed)

 Connect to a existing Docker Swarm
 ```sh